Copyright (c) 2014 The University of Manchester

 f" {board_address}")

-return self._fpga_links[key]
+return self._fpga_links[b_key]

-[docs] def add_spinnaker_links(self):
+[docs]

-""" Add SpiNNaker links that are on a given machine depending on the\
+Add SpiNNaker links that are on a given machine depending on the

 version of the board.